MrFlygerian/portfolio-for-data-science/README.md

 # portfolio-for-data-science
-Central repository for navigation for all data science related projects
+Central repository for navigation for all data science related projects.

 This is a central repository documenting my journey through machine learning algorithms and their applications to relevant problems.
-It contains academic and hobbyist work as well as projects inspired by current business problems
+It contains academic and hobbyist work as well as projects inspired by current business problems.

 ## Contents
 1.